-The $V{BAUX}$ input is provided to supply power from an auxiliary battery for the DS1501/DS1511 kickstart and square-wave output features in the absence of $V{CC}$ .
-This power source must be available to use these auxiliary features when $V{CC}$ is not applied to the device.
+The V{BAUX} input is provided to supply power from an auxiliary battery for the DS1500 kickstart and square-wave output features in the absence of V{CCI} .
+This power source must be available to use these auxiliary features when no V{CCI} is applied to the device.

-This auxiliary battery can be used as the primary backup power source for maintaining the clock/calendar and external user RAM.
-This occurs if the $V{BAT}$ pin is at a lower voltage than $V{BAUX}$ .
-If the DS1501/DS1511 are to be backed up using a single battery with the auxiliary features enabled, then $V{BAUX}$ should be used and $V{BAT}$ should be grounded (DS1501).
-If $V{BAUX}$ is not to be used, it must be grounded.
+This auxiliary battery can be used as the primary backup power source for maintaining the clock/calendar and external SRAM.
+This occurs if the V{BAT} pin is at a lower voltage than V{BAUX} .
+If the DS1500 is to be backed-up using a single battery with the auxiliary features enabled, then V{BAUX} should be used and connected to V{BAT} .
+If V{BAUX} is not to be used, it should be grounded.